CIBMTR Reporting Implementation Guide

 Expansion

-Expansion from tx.fhir.org based on SNOMED CT 900000000000207008 edition 01-Aug 2024
+Expansion from tx.fhir.org based on SNOMED CT International edition 01-Feb 2025

-This value set expansion contains 15 concepts.
+This value set contains 15 concepts

 Explanation of the columns that may appear on this page: